erikberglund/erikberglund.github.io/_posts/2016-03-28-Script_Tip_Split_line_into_variables.markdown

 # Final Notes

-By saving computer resources (removing unnecessary subprocesses and pipes), we've reduced the execution time of the variable assignment in our example by **55%**.
+By saving computer resources (removing unnecessary subshells and pipes), we've reduced the execution time of the variable assignment in our example by **55%** (real time).

 This is the time each example took: